appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 Allows you to control the types of files users can upload with the Filepicker widget.
 It accepts an array of wildcards, MIME types, or specific file extensions, such as `.jpg`, `.jpeg`, `.png`, and `.gif`.

-_Supported file types_ :
+_Options_ :

+* Any *(allows users to upload files of all the mentioned file types)*
-* Images,
+* Images
-* Videos,
+* Videos
-* Audio,
+* Audio
-* Text,
+* Text
-* MS Word,
+* MS Word
-* JPEG, and
+* JPEG
 * PNG

-When JS is enabled, you can provide the data as an array of strings, specifying accepted file types, like:
+When JS is enabled, you can provide the data as an array of strings, specifying accepted file types.

 _Example_: